This

 Arthur

 and Nicky had two daughters during their time in Bovingdon.
-Hannah now aged 12
+Hannah and Esther.

 The